by Joseph Heller

 - What does Milo's use of army planes for his syndicate indicate about the relationship between capitalism and the military?

-- Why is Milo respected, even worshipped, in the where countries he trades?
+- Why is Milo respected, even worshiped, in the countries where he trades?
 What does this say about human nature and greed?

 - How does the chocolate-covered cotton represent Milo's greed?
 What is he willing to sacrifice in order to maximize his profits?